wazeerzulfikar/deep-split-ensembles/README.md

 ## Citation

-If you find this project useful for your research, please use the following BibTeX entry.
+If you find this project useful for your research, please use the following BibTeX entry to cite our paper [https://arxiv.org/abs/2009.12406](https://arxiv.org/abs/2009.12406).

     @misc{sarawgi2020unified,
           title={Why have a Unified Predictive Uncertainty?
 Disentangling it using Deep Split Ensembles},